Low-lying zeros of L-functions for Quaternion Algebras: Introduction

 \subsection{Organization of this article}

-Section \ref{sec:spectral-sums} is dedicated to recall the basic properties of the L-functions and to reformulate the one-level density in terms of prime numbers, via an explicit formula.
+In Section \ref{sec:spectral-sums} we recall the basic properties of the automorphic L-functions and we reformulate the one-level density in terms of distributions of prime numbers, via an explicit formula.
 The notations and measures are introduced and the analytic conductor is precisely defined there.
 The universal family can be decomposed into harmonic subfamilies by fixing spectral data, easier to understand, as explained in Section \ref{sec:decomposition}.
 The high orders contributions in the explicit formula are shown to be negligible in Section \ref{sec:high-contrib}.
-The remaining terms are related to the Hecke eigenvalues in Section \ref{sec:traces-hecke}, leading to a reformulation of the low orders terms as a spectral side of the Selberg trace formula in Section \ref{sec:stf}.
+The remaining terms are related to the Hecke eigenvalues in Section \ref{sec:traces-hecke}, leading to a reformulation of the low orders terms as a spectral side of the Selberg trace formula for a suitable test function, constructed in Section \ref{sec:stf}.
 A precise analysis of the geometric side leads to unveiling the nontrivial contribution of the low orders terms to the type of symmetry in Section \ref{sec:low-order}, achieving the proof of Theorem \ref{thmD}.
 Finally, the result on the density of non-vanishing at the central point is derived from the type of symmetry in Section \ref{sec:non-vanishing}.